Jellylorum: Songs

 The role of Jellylorum is principally a vocalist part and is played by a soprano who is able to hit high C.

 Notable casting

 The role of Jellylorum was originated by Susan Jane Tanner in the original West End production in 1981, and by Bonnie Simmons in the original Broadway production in 1982.
 Other notable performers to have played the character include: Iselin Alme (Oslo, original cast); Susana Zabaleta (Mexico City, original cast); Sara Jean Ford (2016 Broadway revival, original cast).

 On screen, Tanner reprised the role in the 1998 filmed version.
 Freya Rowley played the role in the 2019 film adaptation.The role has also been played by Robyn Chambers.
+Shereen Pimentel originated the role for the 2024 Off-Broadway production.